 Estates need the employer identification number (i.e. EIN) for many different reasons.
-Employer identification number is also known as the federal tax identification number and identifies the estate to the Internal Revenue Service (i.e. IRS).
+An employer identification number is also known as the federal tax identification number and identifies the estate to the Internal Revenue Service (i.e. IRS).
 You can obtain an EIN for an estate via online, by phone, by mail or even by fax.
 Read more on “How to get EIN Number for Estate?”

 What are the different steps to obtain your EIN for an Estate?